 - Understand what are the implications of cat allergies

 - Consider fostering before adopting or buying

 Not all cats have the same level of Fel D1, meaning that some cats produce fewer allergies (so-called hypoallergenic cats).
-While there's still not much known about the topic, it's worth checking out for hypoallergenic cats if you are an allergic person.
+While there's still not much known about the topic, it's worth checking out for hypoallergenic cats if you are allergic.